chilijung/react-native-carousel-view/README.md

 ## See also

-- https://github.com/Canner/react-native-image-page - a react-native image carousel
+- https://github.com/Canner/react-native-image-page - a react-native image carousel, with zoom-pan gestures and full-screen support, work on both iOS and Android

 ## NOTE